hunteradams10/hunteradams10/README.md

-Hello!
-I am a growing web developer.
-I love javascript and I think Git and Github are pretty amazing too 😄

-- 🌱 I’m currently learning React!

-- 🔭 I’m currently working on a Full-Stack MERN application. 🌎
+Hello there!
+I am a full-stack web developer from Australia.
+I love working in React/Typescript for front-end, and Express/NodeJS for the backend.
+I have a growing interest in C# and .NET though, and have commenced a foray into CSS art. 😁